midonet/midonet/vagrant/README.md

 Some java based apps are installed from downloaded binaries rather than using the package system (maven, zinc).
 This simplify java 7 settings.
 The dl urls are found at the top of `vagrant_init.sh`.

+### Known issues

+Accordting to your platform and host settings, the vm may have trouble to do name resolution.
+In this case, you should turn on the dns resolver option in Vagrantfile.